 Used primarily as a large animal sedative.
 It is similar to fentanyl but is much more potent.
 The lethal dose range for carfentanil in humans is unknown.

 It is often used to adulterate heroin, fentanyl, and other drugs.
 This drug is also found mixed with Xanax, cocaine, Oxycontin, and MDMA.

 All substance abuse poses potential health risks.
 However, the use of designer drugs presents many risks.

-One of the most serious concerns associated with designer drugs is the fact that users cannot be sure what is in the drug.
+The most serious concern associated with designer drugs is users cannot be sure what is in the drug.
 These drugs might be laced with other drugs or chemicals to increase their potency and/or reduce their cost.

 It’s very difficult to determine toxicity and the specific risks you face when taking a designer drug.
-Some designer drugs are manufactured to avoid detection, making it difficult for medical professionals to measure levels of intoxication.
+Some designer drugs are manufactured to avoid detection.
+This makes it difficult for medical professionals to measure levels of intoxication.

 Additionally, users often mix these drugs with alcohol or other substances, worsening their risks.

 Designer drugs are known to reduce inhibitions and the ability to make rational decisions.
 As a result, users often engage in risky behavior.